Living with Chronic Pain

 Pain significantly impacts our lives

 Pain isn’t and shouldn’t be a taboo topic.
-Since everyone feels pain in some form or fashion (and will do so more than once), it’s important to not only talk about the pain but provide resources and information on how that pain can be treated.
-Anything from a sprained ankle, sunburn, or stress and anxiety are different forms of pain that can be remedied using natural alternatives to pills and prescriptions when used correctly.
+Since everyone feels pain in some form or fashion (and will so more than once), it’s important to not only talk about the pain but provide resources and information on how that pain can be treated naturally as a safe alternative to pills and prescriptions.

 Guy holding neck in pain